cleftly/cleftly/docs/docs/developers/contributing/index.md

 - `feat`: A new feature
 - `fix`: A bug fix
-- `refactor`: A code change that neither fixes a bug nor adds a feature and instead improves existing functionality (e.g. making code more clean, speeding up code, etc.)
+- `refactor`/`ref`: A code change that neither fixes a bug nor adds a feature and instead improves existing functionality (e.g. making code more clean, speeding up code, etc.)
-- `test`: Adding missing tests or correcting existing tests
 - `chore`: Other changes that don't modify the code (e.g. updating dependencies, formatting, etc.)
-- `release`: Commit to release a new version, no added code
+- `tests`: Adding missing tests or correcting existing tests

 ### Subject